New research demonstrates that an existing drug, called Ebselen, has the potential to disrupt SARS-CoV-2. This is the virus responsible for COVID-19.

 According to corresponding study author Juan de Pablo, a professor in the Pritzker School of Molecular Engineering at the University of Chicago, IL, “By virtue of the large number of compounds considered in high throughput screens, those calculations must necessarily involve a number of simplifications, and the results must then be evaluated using experiments and more refined calculations.”

 In the past, doctors have used Ebselen to help treat bipolar disorder and hearing loss.
-Studies have also shown that it has antibacterial and anti-inflammatory properties.
-As a consequence, scientists have already shown that Ebselen is safe.
+Studies have also shown that it has antibacterial and

 To examine Ebselen’s potential as the basis of a treatment for COVID-19, the researchers produced sophisticated computer models of both Ebselen and the main protease, Mpro.